 What’s the most natural, easy way to improve your attention?
 I said it – nature – spending time in green environment, free from motors and abundant in bird songs, does magic.
 Ancient Chinese sages have taken their working hours in nature seriously.
 Nature is the source of creativity, it frees your mind from negative emotions and by organically resting, your tired brain regenerates to soak more in.
-The weekend escapes to the countryside are about more than getting more space away from the urban noise.
+Those weekend escapes to the countryside are about more than getting more space away from the urban noise.

 Exercise shoots a similar boost to our attention.
 Ancient cultures embraced attention manipulating practices.
-In China tai-chi, qi-gong and martial arts, in Israel Krav Maga, in South America capoeira, … but a mind clearing run or bike ride can do.
+In China tai-chi, qi-gong and martial arts, in Israel Krav Maga, in South America capoeira, but a mind clearing run or a bike ride can do.

 Still, some tribes smoke or ingest natural drugs expanding their attention field and the West has been seeking mind-altering substances for centuries, but this may not be a sustainable route to contentment.